YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A good result should look natural under normal light, match the patient’s face, and avoid using more grafts than the case can justify.
 A modest but stable improvement is often better than an aggressive plan that looks attractive in theory and weakens future options.

 When expectations are clear, the patient can make a steadier decision.
-She can understand what surgery may improve, what medical care must continue to protect, and what no clinic should promise.
+She can understand what surgery may improve, what medical treatment must continue to protect, and what no clinic should promise.

 In consultation, I start with the pattern.
 Is the loss localized enough for surgery, or is it diffuse and still active?
 Then I examine the donor area, miniaturization, scalp health, medical history, medications, photographs over time, and the patient’s expectations.